 She is the founder and served as president of the Climate Response Fund, a non-profit organization that works to foster discussion of climate engineering research and to decrease the risk that these techniques might be called on or deployed before they are adequately understood and regulated.
 Previously, she spent two years as the chief science officer of Climos, Inc., a startup focused on green technology for climate mitigation.

 Leinen has also served in other academic leadership positions.
 At the University of Rhode Island, she was Vice Provost for Marine and Environmental Programs and Dean of the Graduate School of Oceanography.

-She is President-Elect of the American Geophysical Union, past chair of the Atmospheric and Hydrospheric Science Section of the American Academy for the Advancement of Science, and past president of The Oceanography Society.
+She is Past President of the American Geophysical Union, a member of the distinguished Leadership Council of the Joint Ocean Commission Initiative, past chair of the Atmospheric and Hydrospheric Science Section of the American Academy for the Advancement of Science, and past president of The Oceanography Society.
 She serves on the board of the National Council for Science and the Environment and previously served on the National Ecological Observatory Network (NEON).
 She also served as vice chair of the International Geosphere-Biosphere Programme and on the board on Global Change of the National Research Council/National Academy of Sciences.
 She is vice chair of the Research Board of the $500 million Gulf of Mexico Research Initiative.

 She received her doctorate in oceanography from the University of Rhode Island (1980), her master's degree in geological oceanography from Oregon State University (1975), and her bachelor's degree in geology from the University of Illinois (1969).